mideactive/alx-low_level_programming/0x00-hello_world/README.md

    TASK (4) :- Hello, puts: Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.

+     .
+Use the function puts
+     .
+You are not allowed to use printf
+     .
+Your program should end with the value 0